Start location: Mineralnye Vody Airport (MRV), Russia

 At Russian Mountain Holidays, we are as passionate about fabulous and healthy food as we are about everything.
-We cook you authentic cuisine of the Caucasian people from the best local farm products and freshest ingredients.
+We cook you authentic Caucasian cuisine of the Balkarian people from the best local farm products and freshest ingredients.
 We are also attentive to your special dietary requests and you can always choose the right menu for yourself.

-All our groups are always very international, so during the expedition, you have a unique opportunity to practice your foreign language and meet interesting people from all around the globe.
+All our groups are always very international, so during the expedition you have a unique opportunity to practice your foreign language and meet interesting people from all around the globe.

-At RMH, we care about your maximum comfort and provide you single occupancy supplement at our cozy RMH Lodge in Terskol.
+At RMH, we do care about your maximum comfort and provide you single occupancy supplement at our cozy RMH Lodge in Terskol.

 National Park fees.

-All local transfers.
+All local transfers in Terskol.

 RMH Lead Guide.
 For the entire trip.